 What is Computer Hardware?

-Computer Hardware includes all the physical parts from which your computer is built.
-It is Computer equipment such as your case, power supply, motherboard, memory, CPU, disk drives, disks, keyboards, mice, printers and monitors.
+Computer hardware includes all the physical parts from which your computer is built.
+It is computer equipment such as your case, power supply, motherboard, memory, CPU, disk drives, disks, keyboards, mice, printers, monitors, etc.

-This Hardware is made to work along with your computer programs - Software.
-The Hardware consists of:
+This hardware is made to work along with your computer software - operating systems (OS) and programs.

 - Case